YesManKablam/Distributed-Systems-Project/README.md

 The Servant.java file should be ran from the jar file before deploying the Tomcat application.

+Servant needs a text file called wap.txt.
+It is in the jar already, but if some bizarre reason it doesn't work, there's a copy in WorkingRMI.

 The project will take in an encrypted string and try and decrypt it.

 Queues are there and should be Threaded.